jaspector

 County guidance says a building permit is required for a wide range of work, with project-specific determinations by work type.
 Permits are commonly required for additions, accessory structures, most structural alterations, fireplaces, pools, signs, solar installations, waterproofing, commercial alterations, demolition, and many shoreline-related improvements.

-Typical processing time is No single countywide turnaround is published for all permit types.
+Building permit processing times in Glen Burnie, MD typically run No single countywide turnaround is published for all permit types.
 LUN shows an approximate due date in the processing-status screen once the application is in review..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Glen Burnie, MD.
 The following work is generally exempt: Residential patios, though a standard grading plan application may still be required depending on size and disturbed area; Detached residential decks less than 200 square feet and under 3 feet high, if outside the Critical Area and Bog Contribution Drainage Area; Gazebos not over 10 feet high and 150 square feet or less, except permits are required for all gazebos in the Critical Area; Replacement of shingles only on a roof; Removal of solar panels; Removal and reinstallation of solar panels in kind does not require a building permit, but does require an electrical permit; Sheds not over 10 feet high and 150 square feet or less, except permits are required for all sheds in the Critical Area.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Confirm edge cases with the Department of Inspections and Permits before proceeding.
+When in doubt, confirm with the local building department before starting work.